HaomingChen1998/Portfolio-Project/Statistics/README.md

 - If not overlapping, and I can draw a stright line in between, then log regression (Linear classification)
 2. Clustering problems: K-Means Clustering, Hierarchical Clustering
 3. Regression problems: Linear Regression, Polynomial Regression, Random Forest, Decision Tree
-  - Accuracy measured by following:
-  - R-Square (Coeff of Determination): goodness of fit
-  - Adjusted R-Square: 40% means only 40% of the y variable are explained by the x variables.
-Meaning I need to add more correlated x variables to improve the model.
-If I added a new x variable, and I want to know if this new x variable is correlated to the y variable, I can compare the old adjusted r square with the new adjusted r square.
-If the new adjusted r square is higher, then it indicates there is correlation and more of y are explained by x variables.
-Note that correlation != casuation.
-  - MAE (Mean Absolute Error): Sum of all resdiuals/error, and take the average by dividing all of the data points we have.
-  - MSE (Mean Squared Error): Similar to MAE, but instead of absolute value, we squared it.
-It punishes large errors in the prediction, but it gets tricky to compare to y.
-  - RMSE (Root Mean Squared Error): Take square root of MSE, so it punishes large errors in prediction, but also allow you to compare to y because they are in the same unit.
 4. Time Series problems: ARIMA, Prophet